freqtrade/freqtrade/docs/strategy-customization.md

 - Merge the dataframe without lookahead bias
 - Forward-fill (optional)

+For a full sample, please refer to the [complete data provider example](#complete-data-provider-sample) below.

 All columns of the informative dataframe will be available on the returning dataframe in a renamed fashion:

 !!!
 Example "Column renaming"